coderholic/pyradio/README.md

 2. [ranger](https://ranger.github.io/) - A console file manager with VI key bindings.

-3. [Vifm](https://vifm.info/) -  A file manager with curses interface, which provides Vi[m]-like environment.
+3. [Vifm](https://vifm.info/) -  A file manager with curses interface, which provides a Vi[m]-like environment.